CUAutoDrone/cuautodrone.github.io/README.md

 ```

 If you are adding a page or changing the layout, the above instructions still apply.
-Also, make sure you run **makeJSON.py** before pushing.
+Also, make sure you run *makeJSON.py* before pushing.
 It should print "**JSON Completed**" and nothing else!
 If there is an error, it means that the files were improperly laid out, and you will have to fix it.
-You should also double-check that the changes you have made created the desired effect before pushing the repo (you can use Live Server, a VS Code extension, to see it in your browser before you push).
+You should also double-check that the changes you have made created the desired effect *before* pushing to the repo (you can use Live Server, a VS Code extension, to see it in your browser before you push).

 If you have any suggestions to make the website better or easier to update, feel free to reach out!